Excoriate/terraform-registry-aws-containers/modules/ecs-task/README.md

 This module pretends to be used as a safer way to create ECS task definitions, by using the `terraform` way to create them, and parsing the resulting object as a valid .json that can be used in an ECS service.
+The ecs task definitions that can be created, can also manage two particular attributes that are usually configured outside of terraform, these are:
+* `containerDefinitions` : This attributes list particular settings of the container that will be created, such as the image, the port mappings, the environment variables, etc.
+For more information, please refer to the [AWS documentation](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerDefinition.html). if the option `manage_task_outside_of_terraform` is set in the input variable `var.task_config`, then the container definitions will be managed outside of terraform, and the module will only create the task definition, but ignore any further changes to the container definitions.

 ---
 ## Example